YouTube video

 And if you’re not into all the other stuff that yoga has to offer, then you can for sure enjoy these benefits:

-• improved core strength
+• improved strength in the core muscles

 • a better night’s sleep